Chief Executive Officer

-He is the Independent Non-Executive Director, Chairman of the Risk and Social and Ethics Committees and a member of the Audit and Remuneration committees at Consol Holdings Limited.
-He also serves as Independent Non-Executive Director and Chairman of the Audit committee at private equity firm Bopa Moruo.
+Quinton is currently the Managing Director of the Johannesburg Eye Hospital.
+He also serves as an Independent Non-Executive Director , Chairman of the Risk and Social and Ethics Committees and a member of the Audit and Remuneration committees at Consol Holdings Limited, as well as a Non-Executive Director on Allegrow Fund in Namibia.

 Rams Ramashia joined the MIC Board as Non- Executive Director in December 2016.
 Rams is an advocate of the High Court of South Africa and practices law as a member of the Pretoria Association of Advocates.
 He is also Non-Executive Chairman of Rand Refinery, one of the world’s largest precious metals refinery site.
 Rams is an independent non-executive director of AECI, a JSE listed company where he also serves on its Risk committee, Social and Ethics Committee, Nominations Committee and Remuneration Committee.
 He is also a board member of Anglo American South Africa, where he chairs the Social and ethics committee and also serves on the Risk and Audit Committee.

 Member: Remco, SET